opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

-     **Description**      *Add one if you wish to* **Interface**        *Select your newly created interface in the dropdown* **Address Family**   *Select IPv4 in the dropdown* **IP Address**       *Insert the gateway IP that you configured under the WireGuard local peer configuration* **Far Gateway**      *Checked*
+     **Description**      *Add one if you wish to* **Interface**        *Select your newly created interface in the dropdown* **Address Family**   *Select IPv4 in the dropdown* **IP address**       *Insert the gateway IP that you configured under the WireGuard local peer configuration* **Far Gateway**      *Checked*
      **Monitor IP**       *Insert an external IP to monitor the gateway, such as 1.1.1.1 or 8.8.8.8*
     ==================== ============================================================================================